-Before we get to the excellent information Brian provides in this session, I want to be sure and steer you towards his book Grilling with the House of Q.
+Before we get to the excellent information Brian provides in this session, I want to be sure and steer you towards his book:

 Brian sent me this book last year, and I was immediately struck by the way he combines a wide variety of live fire cooking recipes (both grilling and low and slow smoking) with stunning photos and enjoyable storytelling sensibility.
 The recipes in Grilling with the House of Q well-planned and delicious and are in many cases accompanied by fun stories about their origins.